QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 ## The results

-The [example on the website](http://d3fc.io/examples/low-barrel/index.html) is now updated with the performance fixes above.
 There are still some performance issues I'd like to investigate on older browsers and certain mobile platforms, but it renders much more consistently at 60fps on most platforms/browsers.

 <img src="{{ site.github.url }}/cprice/assets/low-barrel/timeline-1.png" alt="Chrome's Timeline" width="878"/>